ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Note that the error functions output the error message or the file name in debug and develop builds only.

 Below is an example of terminal output the `MBED_ERROR1()` call created.
 Note that file name capture is disabled by default, even for debug and develop builds.
-You can enable the filename capture by defining `MBED_CONF_ERROR_FILENAME_CAPTURE_ENABLED`.
+You can enable the file name capture by setting the configuration option **MBED_CONF_PLATFORM_ERROR_FILENAME_CAPTURE_ENABLED** to true.

 ```
 ++ MbedOS Error Info ++